 We want to believe that our life and existence are more than our circumstances.
 We want to discover a value and meaning that is lasting and not situational.
 We want to know and experience God is with us.
 We long for something beyond the circumstances.
 It’s not about denying or ignoring our circumstances.
 It’s about believing through the circumstances rather than in the circumstances.
 It is a different way of believing than what we are used to.

 “You see that Mary did not doubt but believed and therefore obtained the fruit of faith.
 ‘Blessed … are you who have believed.’
 But you also are blessed who have heard and believed.
 For a soul that has believed has both conceived and bears the Word of God and declares his works.
-Let the soul of Mary be in each of you, so that it magnifies the Lord.
-Let the spirit of Mary be in each of you so it rejoices in God.
-She is the one mother of Christ according to the flesh, yet Christ is the Fruit of all according to faith.”
+Let the soul of Mary be in each of you, so that it … Continue reading Christ is the Fruit of the Faithful

 With the Easter season the Regina Caeli is now the Marian anthem following compline.
 It also replaces the Angelus throughout the Easter season.
 O Queen of heaven, be joyful: Alleluia For he who was born of your body: Alleluia Has arisen as he promised: Alleluia Pray for us to the Father: Alleluia V: Rejoice and be glad, O Virgin Mary, Alleluia.
 R: For the Lord … Continue reading Regina Caeli – Good News to Mary